 ABOUT US

-Rachel Graham is a Charted and Veterinary Physiotherapist covering the Cumbria and the surrounding areas..
+Rachel is a Chartered Veterinary Physiotherapist serving Cumbria and nearby areas.

-Rachel qualified from Robert Gordon University with BSc (HONs) Physiotherapy and has worked in a range of NHS and private settings as a human physiotherapist.
-Having worked with neonatal babies to senior adults covering an extensive range of conditions to optimise function and recovery from injury or illness, she has gone on to specialise in paediatric physiotherapy within the NHS and in her private practice.
+She graduated with BSc (Hons) in Physiotherapy from Robert Gordon University and has experience in various NHS and private environments as human physiotherapist.
+Rachel has worked with a diverse age range, from neonatal babies to seniors, addressing numerous conditions to enhance function and recovery.
+She has since specialized in pediatric physiotherapy within the NHS and her private practice.

 Why ACPAT?